jemmy512/book-notes/linux/linux-proc.md

         raw_spin_lock_irqsave(&cfs_b->lock, flags);
         cfs_b->slack_started = false;

-        /* Are we near the end of the current quota period? */ if (runtime_refresh_within(cfs_b, min_bandwidth_expiration)) {
+        /* Are we near the end of the current quota period?
+         * Yes: throttled tasks will be unthrottled in sched_cfs_period_timer
+         * NO: throttled tasks need to be unthrottled here */ if (runtime_refresh_within(cfs_b, min_bandwidth_expiration)) {
             raw_spin_unlock_irqrestore(&cfs_b->lock, flags);
             return;